reflex-frp/reflex-gadt-api/Readme.md

 ```

 We can take the `DogApi` and embed it in another GADT API.
-This outer API will take handle authentication.
+This outer API will handle authentication.
 (Note that we're not actually implementing a secure authentication scheme or anything here.
 This is just a toy example.)

 ```haskell